 The department teaches in a suite of rooms ranged around the school’s main quadrangle, all of which are equipped with interactive white boards and audio visual facilities.

 We follow the MEP scheme for our core curriculum supplemented by the Alpha, Beta and Gamma enrichment books.

 We follow the Edexcel iGCSE Linear Specification (4MA1).
 All pupils take iGCSE at Higher Tier.
-The top sets also study for Additional Mathematics.
+The top sets also study for the AQA Certificate in Further Maths.

 Stretch & Challenge

-All pupils in Years 7 and 8 are entered for the Junior Maths Challenge; we run a (weekly) Junior and (fortnightly) Senior Olympiad Maths Club; there is a “Puzzle of the Month” competition with prizes; we have a Junior and Senior school Maths Team who compete at a national level; we run an enrichment lecture programme with internal and external speakers; able Sixth Form students sit the Senior Maths Challenge and British Maths Olympiad; we provide provision for Oxbridge entrance exams, STEP papers and AEA papers; we regularly have Oxbridge success in mathematics and related disciplines.
-We also run a twice-weekly Maths Clinic which is manned by staff and Sixth Form mentors.
+All pupils in Years 7 and 8 are entered for the Junior Maths Challenge (in 2019, 173 pupils were awarded gold, silver or bronze certificates) and many other pupils sit the Intermediate and Senior Challenges and Olympiad competitions; we run a (weekly) Junior and (fortnightly) Senior Olympiad Maths Club; there is a 'Puzzle of the Month' competition with prizes; we have a Lower School and Senior School Maths Team who have both been regional champions many times and competed successfully in the National Finals in London; we run an enrichment lecture programme with internal and external speakers; we provide extra sessions and support for Oxbridge entrance exams, STEP papers and AEA papers; we regularly have Oxbridge success in mathematics and related disciplines.
+We also run a twice-weekly Maths Clinic which is run by staff and Sixth Form mentors.